A new TV streaming service, Discovery+, has released a docudrama series on US prison escape artist RICHARD LEE MCNAIR.

 Let’s get into the geographical boo-boos of The Prison Breaker.
 You might want to pour yourself a stiff drink because these are stunning …

 The beautiful scene below is not as advertised.
-This isn’t Penticton, BC, where McNair was nearly captured by the RCMP in the spring of 2006.
-The setting is actually Campbellton, New Brunswick — 3,100 miles away.
-[Civic officials in Penticton and Campbellton have been given the heads-up.]
+This isn’t Penticton, British Columbia, Canada where Richard McNair was nearly captured by the RCMP in 2006.
+The setting is actually a different Canadian city … Campbellton, New Brunswick — 3,100 miles away.

-According to The Prison Breaker, the highway shown in the image below is West Virginia, USA.
+According to The Prison Breaker, the highway shown in the image below is in West Virginia, USA.
 False.
-What viewers see is Highway 11, which is in New Brunswick, CANADA.
-People from Northern New Brunswick will recognize Sugarloaf Mountain on the left.
-The road sign indicates Atholville and Campbellton … and there’s no Atholville or Campbellton in West Virginia.
+This is actually Highway 11 in New Brunswick.
+Locals will recognize Sugarloaf Mountain on the left.
+The road sign indicates Atholville and Campbellton … but there’s no Atholville or Campbellton in West Virginia.

 Two other scenes were also mistakenly identified as Penticton, BC.
 There’s no need to post them; by now, you get the point.

 Are these gaffs critical?
 Most media people would say they sure are, not to mention being unprofessional and embarrassing.
 And perhaps some viewers, especially non-Canadians, couldn’t give less.
 Well, I care.

 I brought the errors to the attention of Discovery, hoping these mistakes would be corrected.
 Maybe they were.
 Maybe they weren’t.
 The last three emails to Debbie Sullivan, head of Communications at Discovery, whom I questioned on errors, have gone answered.
 That’s ‘communication by silence.’